khandaitBhushan/Web-based-Image-Editor-using-Canvas-API/README.md

 ---

-## 📁 Folder Structure

----

 ## 📌 Future Improvements

+- Add JPEJ to PNG and vice-versa
-- Add download option for edited images
+- Compress images to given size
 - Add crop and brightness tools
 - Convert to a full-stack web app